8-Week Online Advanced Fiction Workshop

 $495 New Student | $470 Returning

-This is an Advanced class intended for writers with workshop experience and a regular writing practice.
+This is a class intended for writers with workshop experience and a regular writing practice.

 Taught by novelist and short story writer David Samuel Levinson, this advanced workshop is designed to make you a better writer, reader, and editor of fiction.
 We want you to come away from this course able to see more deeply and fundamentally into yours, as well as others’ work, and we want to expose you to a wide range of what is possible in the form.
 This course is geared for writers with a regular creative writing practice.
 If you have mastered the essential elements of craft and are looking for a rigorous workshop ready to offer in-depth constructive criticism on your works in progress, this is the advanced class for you.